chatziko/libqif/README.md

 You can find more sample programs in the [samples](https://github.com/chatziko/libqif/tree/master/samples) directory.

 If the `rat` type is used you also need to compile with `-lgmp -lgmpxx`.
+If OR-Tools are used you also need to compile with `-lortools`.

 ## Build libqif from source